ome/ansible-role-network/README.md

 - `network_delete_ifaces`: A regular expression describing the network device name(s) to be removed (note this means the system may auto-configure them), use this for cleaning up spare configuration files.
 - `additional_params`: A dictionary containing additional parameters to be added to the interface configuration file.
 Keys will be set to upper case, and values will be set as supplied.

+The set of network parameters which can be defined in `network_ifaces` are as follows.
+If these are not defined, and the parameter has a default value, it will be added with that default value.
+- bondmaster (not a parameter, per se, but configures bonding.
+See example below.)
+- bootproto (default: none)
+- bridge
+- device
+- devicetype
+- dns1
+- dns2
+- gateway
+- hwaddr
+- ipaddr
+- ipv6init (default: yes)
+- mtu
+- netmask
+- nm_controlled
+- onboot
+- ovs_bridge
+- prefix
+- type
+- userctl

 Example Playbook
 ----------------